svmiller/ir3-2/scripts/lab1.md

 #> 9 Slovak… SK    SVK    2019     1  23.2    2.15    91.8 101.
 18.8 9.95e10
 #> # ℹ 3 more variables: pop <dbl>, gdppc <dbl>, southeurope <dbl>
 ```

+[^1]: Germany is in the not-Warsaw Pact group by my discretion.
+It’s not
+    important for the sake of this exercise but I’ll tell you that I did
+    this.